 A sense of belongingness in a group-based mentoring program is likely a necessary intervening variable that links program participation with the ultimate desired outcomes (e.g., decreased depression).
 That is, I hypothesize that a sense of belonging must be realized in order for a child to benefit from a group-based mentoring program.
 Without a sense of belonging, an adolescent is unlikely to benefit from the mentoring program.
 There is empirical support for this notion.
 Belongingness has been shown to mediate the relationship between social connections and achievement outcomes (Walton, Cohen, Cwir, & Spencer, 2012).
 Overall, people feel an innate need to maintain positive social bonds with one another (Baumeister & Leary, 1995).
 Furthermore, belonging to a group has a deep and profound impact on our attitudes and behaviors (G. L. Cohen, 2003; Walton et al., 2012).
 As such, an adolescent must gain a sense of belongingness in order to benefit from the program.
 Belonginess serves as an important mediator in any group-based program.

 The feeling of belonging may be formed by social connections.
-Even a small, weak, connection may cause a sense of mere belongingness (Walton et al., 2012).
+Even a small, weak, connection may cause even a mere sense of belongingness (Walton et al., 2012).
 For example, Cwir and colleagues (2011) found that sharing preferences with a confederate stranger increased emotions and physiological arousal of a participant.
 Findings from Cwir and colleagues (2011) illustrate the impact of having even a subtle feeling of social connectedness.
 Further research shows belongingness predicts youth protective factors, such as engagement in a youth program (Anderson-Butcher & Conroy, 2002).

 For my thesis, I plan to exhibit belongingness as an important mediator between social ties and several key developmental outcomes (e.g. academic achievement, anger, depression).
 My specific model can be seen in Figure 1.
 As can be seen in Figure 1, I predict that more social ties will be associated with a greater sense of belongingness, and a greater sense of belongingness will be associated with improved developmental outcomes.
 From this model, I will be able to identify the indirect effect (a*b path) of social ties through belongingness.
 The c’ path will represent the direct effect of social ties on the developmental outcomes.